Simon Nelson: Parole hearings

 Under more lenient laws at the time, Nelson became eligible for parole after serving 11 years, but was denied parole 18 times over the remainder of his life.

 At a parole hearing in 2004, Nelson said he had benefited from anger management therapy in prison and would never be violent again.
 He expressed remorse, saying "I almost feel guilty for the fact that I'm regaining my moral compass.
 I've put myself back together.
 The remorse that I feel gets deeper the more I learn about what the weaknesses were that allowed this to happen.
 If I could change history and there not be a crime, that would be my greatest wish.
 I can't do that.
 I do apologize to my family and friends, the Rockford community and everyone else that's been hurt by this event."

 When the parole board asked Nelson to detail his crimes, he said he only remembered "bits and pieces of sheer horror."
-He claimed his last memory beforehand was his wife's phone call.
+He claimed his last memory beforehand was Ann's phone call.
 "I felt like it was my dad all over again," he said.
-Nelson claimed he experienced auditory and visual hallucinations and felt his dead father's presence during the crime.
+He claimed he experienced auditory and visual hallucinations and felt his dead father's presence during the crime.
 "All I remember is being split somehow and my father being present - and again, this is irrational - and me telling him not to go up the stairs," he said.
 "This was after I had imagined that I killed myself."

 At a parole hearing in 2008, Nelson said he didn't know if he deserved parole, but his job as a prison library clerk, which he had held since the 1980s, was proof he could be a productive member of society.
 "I think that demonstrates that if I can make a commitment to something, I carry it through," he said.
 "If you did choose to parole me, you wouldn't have to worry about my life out there, because I would be following Christ.
 He lives inside me."
-Although one member of board, Craig Findley, credited Nelson for being a model inmate and making a case for his spiritual conversion being genuine, he said he would never vote in favor of his release.
+Although one member of board, Craig Findley, credited him for being a model inmate and making a case for his spiritual conversion being genuine, he said he would never vote in favor of his release.
 "Almost alone among inmates in custody, he deserves to die in prison," Findley said.
 "There are not many I would say that about.
 But this is a crime that can't be forgiven.
 He can never be released."

 At a parole hearing in 2014, Nelson repeated his claims that he didn't remember the crime very well and was a sincere Christian.

 Death

 Nelson was an inmate at Graham Correctional Center in Hillsboro, Illinois.
 He died in custody on June 18, 2017, aged 85, at St. John's Hospital in Springfield.
-Nelson had been awaiting another parole hearing at the time of his death.
-Over his nearly 40 years in prison, Nelson, whose projected discharge date was in October 2076, never won a single vote in favor of his release.
+He had been awaiting another parole hearing at the time of his death.
+Over his nearly 40 years in prison, he, whose projected discharge date was in October 2076, never won a single vote in favor of his release.